michimussato/OpenStudioLandscapes/README.md

 # deadline-docker

-Launch your 3D Animation or VFX pipeline with ease, independence and scalability.
+Setup and launch your 3D Animation and VFX
+Pipeline backbone with ease, independence and scalability.

 A toolset to easily create reproducible